Eighth Grade Parents:

 The Village of Smithton received the 2013 Governor's Hometown Award.
 This award recognizes promotion of a healthful & supportive environment & a high quality of life.

 Visit the Smithton Chamber of Commerce website by clicking here.

 Join us in supporting a safe environment for students and staff and help us take proactive steps to prevent bullying.
 Smithton School is committed to a continuous improvement process that helps support both academic success and emotional health.
 Resources and Smithton's policy on bullying can be found by clicking here.

 A new "championship" banner was unveiled on during a school-wide assembly.
 This sign now hangs in the gymnasium to honor the amazing achievements by the entire Smithton Community last school year!
 Go Cougars!!!

 After the statewide release of Illinois test scores in ELA, Math, and Science, we are very proud to announce that our students were at the top of all districts in St. Clair County in ELA, Math, and Science!!!
 Congratulations to our entire Smithton Community!
 This is truly a team effort!

 WE ARE A SMALL SCHOOL WITH BIG DREAMS!
 Click on the image below to watch our video!

 WE LOVE OUR SCHOOL!

-Smithton School was honored as the Illinois DO THE RIGHT THING School of the Year in August 2015!
+Smithton School has been honored as the Illinois DO THE RIGHT THING School of the Year three times!!!